conduktor/conduktor-docs/docs/platform/reference/cli-reference.md

 ### Configure

 To use Conduktor CLI, you need to define 2 environment variables:
 - The URL of Conduktor Console
--   Your API token (either a User Token or Application Token)
+- Your API Key (either an [Admin API Key](/platform/navigation/settings/api-key/) or Application Token)
 ````yaml
 CDK_BASE_URL=http://localhost:8080
 CDK_TOKEN=<admin-token>